 I know that you may be asking, “Can Grammarly improve my writing?”

 Yes.
 For the casual writer who wants to improve their skills, Grammarly’s free version can dramatically improve their writing.
-For the serious writer who produces large amounts of content (blog posts, eBooks, social media content, email, reports), upgrading to Grammarly Premium provides significant value for becoming a stronger writer.
+Plus, for the serious writer who produces large amounts of content (blog posts, eBooks, social media content, email, reports), upgrading to Grammarly Premium provides significant value for becoming a stronger writer.

 What is Grammarly, and how does it work?